jakubkrnac/api-lab/3/readme.md

 ## Final thoughts

-It was to create an API from scratch, I think I got a better perspective on how complex the task of creating and API is.
+It was to create an API from scratch, I think I got a better perspective on how complex the task of creating an API is.
 Furthermore, the API could be enriched with more features and could be hosted on a public server running node.js

 &nbsp;